WikiLeaks' Julian Assange arrested at Ecuador embassy in London

 Published Thursday, April 11, 2019 5:54AM EDT

-LONDON -- WikiLeaks founder Julian Assange was forcibly bundled out of the Ecuadorian Embassy in London and into a waiting British police van on Thursday, setting up a potential court battle over attempts to extradite him to the U.S. to face charges related to the publication of tens of thousands of secret government documents.
+LONDON -- A bearded and shouting Julian Assange was pulled from the Ecuadorian Embassy in London and hauled into court Thursday, the start of an extradition battle for the WikiLeaks founder who faces U.S. charges related to the publication of tens of thousands of secret government documents.

-British police arrested Assange after the South American nation decided to revoke the political asylum that had given Assange sanctuary for almost seven years.
-Ecuador's President Lenin Moreno said he took the action due to "repeated violations to international conventions and daily life."
+Police arrested Assange after the South American nation revoked the political asylum that had given him sanctuary for almost seven years.
+Ecuador's President Lenin Moreno said he took the action due to "repeated violations to international conventions and daily-life protocols."

-In Washington, the U.S. Justice Department accused Assange with conspiring with Chelsea Manning to break into a classified government computer at the Pentagon.
+In Washington, the U.S. Justice Department accused Assange of conspiring with former U.S. Army intelligence analyst Chelsea Manning to break into a classified government computer at the Pentagon.
 The charge was announced after Assange was taken into custody.

-British police said Thursday that Assange had been arrested for breaching his bail conditions in Britain and in relation to the U.S. arrest request.
+His lawyer said the 47-year-old Assange would fight extradition to the U.S.

+Asked at the White House about the arrest, President Donald Trump declared, "It's not my thing," and "I know nothing about WikiLeaks," despite praising the anti-secrecy organization dozens of times during his 2016 campaign.

+Speaking in Parliament, British Prime Minister Theresa May said the arrest shows that "no one is above the law."

-Moreno, speaking in a video released on Twitter, said the country was no longer willing to give Assange protection.
-Other Ecuadorian officials in Quito accused supporters of WikiLeaks and two Russian hackers of attempting to destabilize their country.
+Moreno said in a video posted on Twitter that Ecuador was no longer willing to give Assange protection.
+Other Ecuadorian officials in Quito accused supporters of WikiLeaks and two Russian hackers of trying to destabilize the country.

 "The discourteous and aggressive behaviour of Mr. Julian Assange, the hostile and threatening declarations of its allied organization, against Ecuador, and especially the transgression of international treaties, have led the situation to a point where the asylum of Mr. Assange is unsustainable and no longer viable," Moreno said.

+An Ecuadorian official said Assange at first protested but otherwise offered little resistance when he was taken into custody by police, who entered the embassy about 3 a.m.
+He said Assange had recently become more hostile to his hosts and on several occasions smeared the walls with human feces.
+The official spoke on the condition of anonymity because he wasn't authorized to discuss the matter with media.

-Assange for years has been under U.S. Justice Department scrutiny for years for WikiLeaks' role in publishing thousands of government secrets.
-He was an important figure in the special counsel Robert Mueller's Russia probe as investigators examined how WikiLeaks obtained emails that were stolen from Hillary Clinton's presidential campaign and Democratic groups.
+Assange has been under U.S. Justice Department scrutiny for years for WikiLeaks' role in publishing government secrets.
+He was an important figure in special counsel Robert Mueller's Russia probe as investigators examined how WikiLeaks obtained emails that were stolen from Hillary Clinton's presidential campaign and Democratic groups.

-Assange had not come out of the embassy in London for almost seven years because he feared arrest and extradition to the United States for publishing classified military and diplomatic cables through WikiLeaks.
-Although Sweden has dropped the sexual assault case that first led to Assange's arrest in Britain, U.K. authorities said he would be rearrested if he ever left the embassy because he skipped bail in the original case.

-Video posted online by Ruptly, a news service of Russia Today, showed several men in suits around Assange, pulling him out of the embassy building and loading him into a police van Thursday while uniformed British police officers formed a passageway.
-Assange sported a full beard and slicked-back grey hair.

 WikiLeaks quickly drew attention to U.S. interest in Assange and said that Ecuador had illegally terminated Assange's political asylum "in violation of international law."